open-craft/learning-paths-plugin/docs/decisions/0003-learning-path-enrollment-api.rst

 * While access to courses can be restricted by marking them "Invitation Required", there is no such flag for a Learning Path.
-So, any learner who knows the ID of a Learning Path can enroll using the :ref:`Enroll API <enroll-api>`, without actaully having access to any of the courses in the Learning Path.
+So, any learner who knows the ID of a Learning Path can enroll using the :ref:`Enroll API <enroll-api>`, without having access to any of the courses in the Learning Path.
 This shortcoming will have be addressed in future development.

 Rejected Alternatives